CDEApp/CDE/Readme.md

 ## Introduction
 ### What is cde
 This is a utility to capture directory entries into catalog files for later processing and lookup.
-Processing includes capturing hashes, identifying duplicates and searching for file sy stem entries with assorted criteria.
+Processing includes capturing hashes, identifying duplicates and searching for file system entries with assorted criteria.

 It is written in C# and requires .Net 4.0.